 Price paid (including postage): £14.97

 Contex were a Danish company who made a lot of these machines for Sterling currency calculations.
-They seem to have been especially popular in Australia.
-Prior to the introduction of the Australian dollar in 1966, the Australians used the same Pound Sterling as in the UK.
+They seem to have been especially popular in Australia, where Sterling currency was in use until 1966.

 In the rightmost column are the half penny and farthing (quarter penny) keys.
 The next column to the left is for pennies, and the one after that (in white) is for shillings.
 The single key is for entering amounts of ten shillings.
 To the left of the 10 shillings key are the four columns for entering pounds.
 The total capacity of the machine is £9,999 19s 11d + three farthings.
 The reset key is on the left.

-The machines have a lightweight and flimsy feel about them, but they wear their years well.
+The machines have a lightweight and flimsy feel about them, but they seem to be fairly robust.

-Contex Model B – Sterling with Whole Pennies
+Contex Model B – Sterling Model with Whole Pennies

 Serial No. 246818